Child-proof cabinet/drawer locks

 For child locks, the "what you know" is rarely some secret changeable passphrase; it's usually just a permanent method to disarm the physical mechanism.
 In classic security through obscurity fashion, once an attacker (i.e. child) learns how to bypass the device, the "what you know" authentication factor is forever stripped away as an effective layer of protection.

 Most child-proof locks also include a thin layer of "who you are" protection.
 Since checking biometric identifiers (like a fingerprint) are impractical for this application, authorization is usually proven via adult-sized feats of strength, coordination, or dexterity.
-The idea is that even if the attacker employs powers of observation and creativity to identify methods to defeat the device, only an authorized user is actually capable of pulling off the heist.
-Effectively child-proof devices that also lock out grandma land in the lower-right quadrant.
+The idea is that even if the little attacker employs powers of observation and creativity to identify methods to defeat the device, only an authorized user is actually capable of pulling off the heist.
+Child-proof devices that also lock out Grandma, when Grandma is intended to be an authorized user, land in the lower-right quadrant.

 Magnetic locking systems are a superior child-proofing technology because they rely on an additional protection: the "what you have" factor.